 Search the collections

-- This white clay marble was excavated at the Commonwealth Block site between 1988 and 2003.
-This type of marble is commonly known as a "commie".
+- This clay marble or commie was excavated at the Commonwealth Block site between 1988 and 2003.

 'When I was a child, we played in the street with hoops; we played hopscotch, and chasey, and cowboys and Indians, running right round the blocks and that.
 We even played marbles too.'
 (Marie Hayes, born and raised in Little Lon 1920-1940)